DescribeCTX/DescribeCTX/ReadMe.md

 * APKTool: Check https://ibotpeaches.github.io/Apktool/ for more details and download.

 ## Feature Extraction
 Before extracting features from apps, APKTool is required to decompile each .apk file and obtain the apk resources.
-* PACG:
-* GUI Contextual Text:
-* Permission Description:
+For more detailed instruction, please go to https://github.com/DescribeCTX/DescribeCTX/tree/main/Code.
 ## Training and Prediction
 Run model.py.
 The model takes triples (<permission description, PACG, GUI context>) as input data.
 The dataset has been splitted, after the training session is done, the program shows the synthesized description for testing samples.